Tendon Tears (Ruptured Tendons) Disorders and Treatment Options for Southfield and Wyandotte Patients.

 Surgical treatment, alongside physical therapy, can restore normal strength.

 Nonsurgical treatment is most effective for partial rupture of the tendon.
-This will be done with great care by a podiatrist near Oak Park and Wyandotte.
+This will be done with great care by a podiatrist near Southfield and Wyandotte.
 The risk of infection is drastically reduced, while recovery doesn’t take long.

 Call a podiatrist near you if you hear a pop or feel a snap.
 Also, call your doctor if you experience some extreme pain, you bruise rapidly or immediately after an accident, and if you feel you cannot use the affected leg or arm.
 These signs may indicate a tendon rupture.